 - Excellent electrical & thermal insulation.

-- Flexibility of adhesives allows for the variation in CTE’s when joining dissimilar materials.
+- The flexibility of adhesives allows for the variation in CTE’s when joining dissimilar materials.

-- Stress concentration as in mechanical joints are eliminated.
+- Stress concentration as in mechanical joints is eliminated.

 - Permanent connection.